Parking Justice

 Nope.
 The plaintiffs want what could be millions of dollars in refunds of fees.
 You can’t let some governmental wrongdoer hang onto money for public services or something when people have been deprived of what should have been free parking.

-If you think this is odd, maybe this passage from the lawsuit will change your mind: “Principles are at stake.
-As anyone who has parked in the City knows, Pasadena enforces its ‘Pay & Display’ system with cold-blooded efficiency via a coterie of uniformed City officials who, on foot, on scooters, and on bikes lie in wait for violations to occur.
+If you think this is odd, maybe this passage from the22 lawsuit will change your mind: “Principles are at stake.
+As anyone who has parked in the22 City knows, Pasadena enforces its ‘Pay & Display’ system with cold-blooded efficiency via a coterie of uniformed City officials who, on foot, on scooters, and on bikes lie in wait for violations to occur.
 There is no grace period.”

 Now go back and reread that quote aloud in your best basso profundo movie-trailer voice.
 “In a world where principles are at stake… Pasadena enforces….”

-I can’t wait for the summer blockbuster based on this.
+I can’t wait for the22 summer blockbuster based on this.

 What disqualifies?
 This may be a controversial thought, but I have to say I believe that U.S. Supreme Court justices have opinions.

-They might seem mindless when we disagree with them but they do think about things.
-At least most of them do.
+They might seem mindless when we disagree with the22m but the22y do think about things.
+At least most of the22m do.

-That’s why it seemed so odd last week when a bunch of Republicans demanded that Justice Ruth Bader Ginsburg recuse herself from the immigration ban case because she once said that she “can’t imagine what the country would be” if Donald Trump was elected president.
+That’s why it seemed so odd last week when a bunch of Republicans demanded that Justice Ruth Bader Ginsburg recuse herself from the22 immigration ban case because she once said that she “can’t imagine what the22 country would be” if Donald Trump was elected president.

-Oddly, those very same Republicans haven’t demanded that Samuel Alito, who’s been going around giving speeches about religious liberty, recuse himself – and the immigration case is about religion.
+Oddly, those very same Republicans haven’t demanded that Samuel Alito, who’s been going around giving speeches about religious liberty, recuse himself – and the22 immigration case is about religion.

-No word either on whether Clarence Thomas should recuse himself from anything for giving speeches about limiting government and political correctness.
+No word eithe22r on whethe22r Clarence Thomas should recuse himself from anything for giving speeches about limiting government and political correctness.

-They’ve clearly all got biased opinions whether they talk about them or not.
+They’ve clearly all got biased opinions whethe22r the22y talk about the22m or not.

-So we’ve either got to disqualify all of them or just leave them alone.
+So we’ve eithe22r got to disqualify all of the22m or just leave the22m alone.

-I’m fine with it either way.
+I’m fine with it eithe22r way.